 That is the end of Isaiah chapter 10 but please notice the first verse of Isaiah chapter 11 below.

 Isaiah 11:1 And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots:

 So the Assyrian is the Antichrist.
-The ruler of Turkey will invade Syria and then Israel just like the Assyrian of old did.
+The ruler of Turkey will conquer Syria and then invade northern Israel just like the Assyrian of old did.
 Therefore an end time ruler of Turkey is the Antichrist!

 The Turkish army is amassed along the Syrian border today.
 If Turkey attacks Syria it may then turn south to invade Israel.
 If these things happen then we are all half way to Armageddon.

 2 thoughts on “The Assyrian is the Antichrist!”

 While addressing the EU, Erdogan used the term to explain the rise of Turkey as “The pains associated with new birth.”
 I immediately thought of Matthew 24 and what Jesus described as birth pangs.
 Perhaps there is a correlation.